 Administrative and teaching personnel may also take actions regarding student behavior, other than removal of students from school, which are reasonably necessary to aid the student, further school purposes, or prevent interference with the educational process.
 Such actions may include, but need not be limited to, counseling of students, parent conferences, rearrangement of schedules, requirements that a student remain in school after regular hours to do additional work, restriction of extracurricular activity, or requirements that a student receive counseling, psychological evaluation, or psychiatric evaluation upon the written consent of a parent or guardian to such counseling or evaluation.
 The actions may also include in-school suspensions during the day.
 When in-school suspensions, after-school assignments, or other disciplinary measures are assigned, the student is responsible for complying with such disciplinary measures and a failure to serve such assigned discipline as directed will serve as grounds for further discipline, up to expulsion from school.
-In some circumstances, that warrant alternative forms of discipline, Saturday School from 8:00-12:00 (noon) (school based service learning) may be given as an option to other forms of discipline.

-Grounds for Short-Term Suspension, Long-Term Suspension, Expulsion or Mandatory Reassignment:
+Grounds for Short-Term Suspension, Long-Term Suspension, Expulsion or Mandatory Reassignment